-The following represents a provisional assessment of the weather experienced across the UK during Autumn 2013 and how it compares with the 1981 to 2010 average.
+The following represents an assessment of the weather experienced across the UK during Autumn 2013 and how it compares with the 1981 to 2010 average.

 Mean temperatures for the UK were slightly above average for autumn as a whole.
 Temperatures were near average during September, 1.7 °C above during October, and 0.7 °C below during November.
 September opened with fine summery weather but then became more unsettled and stormy towards mid-month, with more typical autumn temperatures for the second half.
 October was mostly unsettled but, with an airflow frequently from the Atlantic, notably mild.
 November saw some cold, wintry weather from mid-month.

 The west and south of the UK had below average sunshine during autumn, but parts of northern and eastern Scotland and eastern England saw more than average.
 Sunshine was slightly below normal in September, and more markedly so in October, but with significant regional variations.
 In contrast, November was a sunny month, particularly across eastern Scotland.
-For Scotland overall, this was provisionally the sunniest November in the series from 1929.
+For Scotland overall, this was one of the sunniest Novembers in the series from 1929.

 |The mean value is 9.8 °C, which is 0.4 °C above the 1981-2010 average.||The total is 326 mm, which is 95% of the 1981-2010 average.||The total is 264 hours, which is 96% of the 1981-2010 average.|